kahing/catfs/README.md

 ## TODO

-* move caching to background threads
+* move all operations to background threads
 * mechanism to control cache size and eviction

 # References